turtlethumbs/OldPhonePad/ReadMe.md

 1) The input may consist of only the following characters '0123456789*#' and blank spaces ' '
 2) The input must always be terminated with a '#' character that only appears once.
-3) The input may contain a ' ' (space) between each character as a pause indication to proceed with character selection.
+3) The input may contain a ' ' (space) between each character as a pause indication to proceed with the previously typed character selection.
 4) The '*' character may be specified to erase a previously typed character.

 ### Mapping